 • Seized major installations, including supply depots and communication hubs.

 The swift success at Santa Clara showed that a flexible insurgent strategy could bypass the drawn-out timelines favored by Mao and still achieve revolutionary objectives.
+On January 1, 1959, Castro entered Havana.
+His revolution gave Latin America a new template, derived from Maoist principles but compressed and reshaped for the region, and inspired guerrilla movements across the continent.

-Peru: The Shining Path’s Downfall
+Peru: Maoist Doctrine and the Shining Path’s Downfall

 A Flawed Interpretation of Maoist Strategy

-Three core strategic failures defined its downfall:
+Three strategic failures defined its collapse:

 The Government’s Counterinsurgency Strategy and the Fall of Guzmán